Cantara/visuale/README.md

 - :heavy_check_mark: we will support both pull-based info... and pod/instance CRON jobs which push the health json to the
 - :heavy_check_mark: normal update interval from the service should be 5 or 10 second
 - :heavy_check_mark: it might support clicking into a service or a node to see all the details...
-- :white_check_mark: The backend should attempt to do some simple semantic mapping for different json health structures
+- :heavy_check_mark: The backend should attempt to do some simple semantic mapping for different json health structures